 13.5.
 Notice.
 Any notice or communication required or permitted under the Agreement shall be in writing to the parties at the addresses set forth on the Order Form or at such other address as may be given in writing by either party to the other in accordance with this Section and shall be deemed to have been received by the addressee (i) if given by hand, immediately upon receipt; (ii) if given by overnight courier service, the first business day following dispatch or (iii) if given by registered or certified mail, postage prepaid and return receipt requested, the second business day after such notice is deposited in the mail.

 13.6.
 Amendments; Waivers.
 No supplement, modification, or amendment of the Agreement shall be binding, unless executed in writing by a duly authorized representative of each party to the Agreement.
 No waiver will be implied from conduct or failure to enforce or exercise rights under the Agreement, nor will any waiver be effective unless in a writing signed by a duly authorized representative on behalf of the party claimed to have waived.
-No provision of any purchase order or other business form employed by Customer will supersede the terms and conditions of the Agreement, and any such document relating to the Agreement shall be for administrative purposes only and shall have no legal effect.

 13.7.
 Entire Agreement.
 The Agreement is the complete and exclusive statement of the mutual understanding of the parties and supersedes and cancels all previous written and oral agreements and communications relating to the subject matter of the Agreement.
 Customer acknowledges that the Online Course are online, subscription-based products, and that in order to provide improved customer experience Udacity may make changes to the Online Course.